henryiii/aoc2023/README.md

 - `rayon` (not actively used): Easy multithreading
 - `regex`: Input parsing via regular expressions
 - `strum`: Powerful enum tools like conversion with strings & iteration over enums

+Also see [Blessed.rs](https://blessed.rs), a curated list of good Rust libraries.

 I added fairly extensive docs to `13` to try `cargo doc`.
 Other days have some intro text, but little in the way of inline docs.